 4. SMASH your task!

 Another acronym to have handy is SMASH-ing a task.

-Shake it out: You’ll start by shaking it out—moving your body in some way, shape, or form.
+You’ll start by shaking it out—moving your body in some way, shape, or form.
 Even just wiggling your toes will do!
 Movement can help signal to the brain that it’s time to move out of a freeze state, and that it's time to get things done.

-Hurry! ...and then hurry to get as much done in that small window of time as possible!
-By gamifying the task into a “beat the clock” challenge, we get an uptick in dopamine that can help carry us through.
+Finally, try to hurry to get as much done in that small window of time as possible!
+By gamifying the task into a “beat the clock” challenge, we prompt an increase in dopamine levels that can help carry us through.

 This strategy is a tried and true favorite of mine and has helped me through many moments of task paralysis in the past.

-However challenging “task paralysis” may be, you won’t be stuck there forever.
+However challenging task paralysis may be for you, you won’t be stuck there forever.
 Take a deep breath, and remember that even a small step is a step in the right direction.